ddeveloper72/spirographs-py/README.md

 This is how we draw a circle within a circle.
 So when we plot the next dot, showing the rotation of the smaller circle within the larger one, we start by incrementing the ϴ by 5deg in both circles, which means we get a new centre for the smaller circle which itself has rotated another ϴ.  We repeat the process of calculating the new (x,y) coordinates each time, and turtle animates the data to create beautiful curves representing this data in a more meaningfully way.

-Using python, $\theta$ is represent by a for angle or radii
+Using python, &#920; is represent by a for angle or radii

 ```` python